 Another thing to keep in mind is that those with tinnitus might not even know they have it if they constantly use a noise-diminishing device.
 Since the condition is often associated with more serious disorders, make sure that you try a night or two without your machine to make sure you don’t have tinnitus.

-Where is the best place to put it?
+Where is the best place to put a white noise machine?

 Where you should put it will depend greatly on what you’re using it for.
 Many people choose electrical sound generators for the office, and if that’s the case, you can put them just about anywhere.